-The application has been accompanied by landscaping proposals which provide for the implementation of new planting frameworks within the development.
-These will include new hedgerows, tree planting and planting beds around the development particularly along the southern western boundary of the store and car park facing Morfa Lane.
+The application has been accompanied by a detailed landscaping scheme which provides for the implementation of new planting frameworks within the development.
+These will include new hedgerows, tree planting and planting beds around the development particularly along the southern western and south eastern boundaries of the store and car park facing Morfa Lane and the A4242.
 The development also incorporates low safety fencing between the car parking area and grassed slope to the south of the store.